hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-Before start MySQL database restore, I need to stop the mysql Pod by scaling the replicas in MySQL deployment to 0:
+Before starting the MySQL database restore, you first need to stop the mysql Pod by scaling the replicas in the MySQL deployment to 0: